 Retry The number of times the IOLAN tries to connect to the RADIUS server before erroring out.

-Range: 0-255 Default: 5 a request to a RADIUS accounting or authentication host.
+Timeout The time, in seconds, that the IOLAN waits to receive a reply after sending out a request to a RADIUS accounting or authentication host.
 If no reply is received before the timeout period expires, the IOLAN will retry the same host up to and including the number of retry attempts.